duniter/duniter-v2s/docs/dev/weights-benchmarking.md

 7. Use the `runtime/common/src/weights/pallet_<pallet>.rs` generated on the reference machine in the runtimes configuration.
 See  af62a3b9cfc42d6653b3a957836f58540c18e65a for a complete real example.

-Note 1: Use relevant chainspec for the benchmarks in place of `CHAINSPEC`.
-For example `--chain=gdev-benchmark` has already created identities that can be confirmed by pallet identity
+Note 1: Use relevant chainspec for the benchmarks in place of `CHAINSPEC`, for example `--chain=dev`.

 Note 2: If the reference machine does not support wasmtime, you should replace `--wasm-execution=compiled` by `--wasm-execution=interpreted-i-know-what-i-do`.